Ris-Otto/Sangblad/README.md

 \end{minipage}

 \noindent
-\begin{minipage}{.475\textwidth} %obviously, the child pages need the same spacial configuration
+\begin{minipage}{.475\textwidth} //obviously, the child pages need the same spacial configuration
-  \noindent %This is up to you, I find it more pleasing having no indentation in song lyrics so before every paragraph I usually add this
+  \noindent //This is up to you, I find it more pleasing having no indentation in song lyrics
-  Line 1, Song 1\\ %newline
+            //so before every paragraph I usually add this Line 1, Song 1\\ //newline
   Line 2, Song 1\\
-                    % extra newline here so that TeX adds horizontal space between paragraph
+                    //extra newline here so that TeX adds horizontal space between paragraph
   \noindent
   Line 3, Song 1\\
   Line 4, Song 1\\